vendia/examples/features/share/access-controls/uni-access-controls/README.md

 Authorization to specific Uni management operations is granted through a [Role Based Access Control (RBAC) mechanism](https://www.vendia.net/docs/share/rbac) mechanism, very similar to the RBAC mechanism that protects [user controls](../user-access-controls/README.md).

 ## Key Terminology
-* **Action** - The right to call one of the Uni management operations exposed by the Vendia Share control plane
+* **Action** - the right to call one or more of Share's Uni management operations
-* **Resource** - The Vendia Share Uni or Unis against which a Uni management Action can be performed
+* **Resource** - the Uni or node against which an Action can be performed
-* **Capability** - A mapping of Action to Resource, linking the right to call (an operation) with the right to manage (a Uni)
+* **Capability** - a mapping of Action to Resource, linking the "right to call" (an operation) with the "right to manage" (a Uni or node)
-* **Role** - A named collection of Capabilities; used to determine if a Uni management or data operation, executed by invoking the Vendia Share control plane or data plane API, is permitted or denied
+* **Role** - a named collection of Capabilities and used to determine if a Uni management operation is authorized

 <figure>
   <img src="https://user-images.githubusercontent.com/85032783/151488926-9a5e17fc-0ae0-4687-816c-3c70724c6bf3.png" />